22Neves/devsite-docs/guides/checkout-api-orders/reserve-capture.en.md

 # Reserve, capture, and cancel amounts

-By integrating card payments with ----[mlb]---- Checkout Transparente------------ ----[mla, mlm, mlu, mco, mlc, mpe]---- Checkout API ------------, it is possible to process the transactions by reserving funds and subsequently capturing them.
+By integrating card payments with ----[mlb]---- Checkout Transparente------------ ----[mla, mlm]---- Checkout API ------------, it is possible to process the transactions by reserving funds and subsequently capturing them.
 See below how to manage these transactions.

 ## Reserve amounts